 What Other Users Are Saying

 Hobart recently released this unit.
-It is so new, at the time of writing there are no reviews for it on Amazon or Northern Tool.
+At the time of writing this, there are not many reviews for it.
 But there is talk on sites like Reddit, and the chatter makes it clear this welder is garnering interest.

 Users did comment on how smooth this welder is.
 The advanced electronics make for a stable, controlled arc.
-But this is also due in part to the run-in technology that improves your arc startup, as well as the Quick Drive system that gets the wire to the weld puddle effortlessly.
+But this is also due partly to the run-in technology that improves your arc startup and the Quick Drive system that gets the wire to the weld puddle effortlessly.

 One reviewer noted, “I have welded with Millers and Lincolns for years and can say this machine seems just as stable as any other in all processes.”